 Price

-Winner: Flinstones
+Winner: Flintstones

 One of the more important factors when comparing kids’ vitamins is the price.
 These are monthly commitments, after all.

-Flinstones definitely wins on price as their 180-tablet bottle is a 6-month supply for just $17.49.
+Flintstones definitely wins on price as their 180-tablet bottle is a 6-month supply for just $17.49.
 Toddlers ages 2-3 are only supposed to have a half tablet, so for them, one bottle is actually a year’s supply.
 That may raise questions about potency, but that’s a topic for another day.

 Hiya does offer 50% off your first order, which makes it $15 to give it a try.